digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 ```shell
 kubectl get crd volumesnapshots.snapshot.storage.k8s.io -o yaml
 ```
-At the end of the CRD yaml, you should output similar to below showing `storedVersions` as `v1beta1` and `v1`:
+At the end of the CRD yaml you should see a `storedVersions` list, containing both `v1beta1` and `v1` values (If not installed, refer to [Installing VolumeSnapshot CRDs](https://docs.trilio.io/kubernetes/appendix/csi-drivers/installing-volumesnapshot-crds)):

 ```text
 ...